ietf/tao/Tao.md

 the web and through the IETF mobile apps starting a few weeks before the meeting.
 Of course, "final" in the IETF doesn't mean the same thing as it does elsewhere in the world.
-The final agenda is simply the last version posted before the meeting. he Secretariat will post agenda changes on the bulletin board near the IETF registration desk (reminder, not the hotel registration desk).
-These late changes are not capricious: they are made "just in time" as session chairs and speakers become aware of unanticipated clashes.
+The final agenda is simply the last version posted before the meeting.
+The Secretariat will post agenda changes on the bulletin board near the IETF registration desk (reminder, not the hotel registration desk!).
+These late changes are not capricious: they are made "just in time" as session chairs and speakers become aware of unanticipated conflicts.
 The IETF is too dynamic for agendas to be tied down weeks in advance.

 A map showing the hotel layout and, specifically the meeting rooms, is also